ulrichbaur/pi-setup/README.md

 browser over the current Git tree — tracked and untracked files with their Git status — plus files referenced or edited in the session.
 Dirty files sort first, then files changed this session, newest first.
-Selecting a file offers two actions: add an `@path` mention to the prompt, or copy the path to the clipboard.
+Selecting a file offers actions to add an `@path` mention to the prompt or copy the path to the clipboard.
+Pi changes also support viewing a diff, accepting changes, and reverting changes when no external conflict exists.
 Renames keep their destination path, tracked symlinks keep their own path identity, and failed edit/write tool calls do not count as session changes.
 The browser requires TUI mode.

+### Context

+`extensions/context.ts` adds `/context`, a TUI overlay with estimated context categories, usage, cache and cost statistics, and compaction suggestions.
+It requires TUI mode.

+### Linked Markdown

+`extensions/md-link.ts` adds a collaborative Markdown workflow. `/link-md path` links a file and creates it when needed. `/unlink-md` removes the link.
+`/send-diff` and `/sd` send external file changes as a user message.
+Final assistant replies append to the linked file.

+### Bash guard

+`extensions/bash-guard/` reviews flagged Bash commands before execution.
+Interactive sessions can approve or block commands.
+Non-interactive sessions fail closed unless `bash-guard-auto-allow` is enabled.
+The shared policy also blocks catastrophic and parent-session Git operations in subagents.

 ### Save Markdown